 If you’re fascinated by history and culture, there are few cities that rival Rome.
 The Italian capital’s history stretches back 3,000 years – and as you stroll through these ancient streets, the weight of the city’s compelling past is palpable.

-And that’s without even mentioning the wine that this country is so famous for…
+And that’s without even mentioning the wine that Italy is so famous for…

 6. Berlin, Germany